Cardboard: Description

-Usage statistics
+Usage

 In 2020, the United States hit a record high in its yearly use of cardboard.
 Over 120 billion pieces were used that year, with around 80 percent of all the products sold in the United States being packaged in cardboard.
 In the same year, over 13,000 separate pieces of consumer cardboard packaging were thrown away by American households, combined with all paper products, and this constitutes almost 42 percent of all solid waste generated by the United States annually.
 In an effort to reduce this environmental impact, many households have started repurposing cardboard boxes for eco-friendly purposes.

-However, despite the sheer magnitude of paper waste, the vast majority of it is composed of one of the most successful and sustainable packaging materials of modern times - corrugated cardboard, known industrially as corrugated fiberboard.
+However, despite the sheer magnitude of paper waste, the vast majority of it is composed of sustainable packaging materials of modern times: corrugated cardboard, known industrially as corrugated fiberboard.